availproject/avail-light/web/README.md

 ## Compile

-`wasm-pack build --target web --dev`
+`wasm-pack build --target web --release`

+NOTE: on MacOS builds, use clang from LLVM installation due the issue with `blst` crate.

 ## Run page